DavidPnb/obsidian-notes/30-39 Lenguajes/32 English/Descriptive English Grammar.md

 A phrase works as a constituent of a sentence.
 The **head** provides the essential meaning of the phrase, and the **dependent** provides additional meaning to it.
 A lexeme can act as the head of the phrase, as long as it is not a coordinator, subordinator, or interjection.
 A phrase can also serve as the head for another phrase.
 A **clause** is a special type of phrase with a verb phrase as its head, and is the most important phrase in english speech; this VP is called a **predicate**.
 The **canonical clause** is considered to be the standard and most basic clause structure.
 A canonical clause is   **positive**, **declarative**, **active**, **non-coordinate** (without coordinators), a **main clause** (no subordinate), and has **standard syntax** (SVO).

 ## Verb Phrases
 A verb acts as the head of a verb phrase, usually to form a predicate.
 The main property of a verb is the ability to take different forms, called **inflections**, that express grammatical accidents.
-The **regular verbs** in their past tense are formed with the suffix *-d/-ed*.
-Verbs in the **3rd person singular present** require the suffix *-s/-es*.

-### Verb Tense
+### Inflections
-A **simple tense** is formed using a main verb without auxiliar verbs.
-The English language does not have simple future.
-Future tense is formed using the auxiliar verb *will*. **Progressive tense** describes an action or process that is performed until a specific moment; they are constructed using the verb *to be* and a gerund.
+The set of inflections a verb can take is called **paradigm**.
+A verb can take the same morphological shape for different inflections.
+Primary verb inflections can appear as the sole verb in a canonical clause
+- **primary inflections**
+	- **present** - usually indicates present tense.
+The 3rd person singular has a special inflection; the plain form is used for everything else
+	- **preterite** - usually indicates past tense
+- **secondary inflections**
+	- **gerund participle** - can be used as a verb or as a noun
+	- **past participle** - used for the perfect tense and passive voice
+	- **plain form** - used for subjunctives and infinitivals.
+Has the same shape as the plain present, except for *to be*

+**Regular verbs** have inflections with shapes that conform to grammatical rules; the preterite and past participle have the same shape.
+Irregular verbs may have different past shapes or share the same shape for many different inflections .

 ## Noun Phrases
 Nouns act as the heads of noun phrases.
 Nouns refer to physical objects, and entities that grammatically behave like them.
 Determinatives alter the meaning of a noun and make it more specific, while adjectives modify their meaning.
 Personal pronouns, interrogative pronouns, and relative pronouns can also function as nouns in a noun phrase.